FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentutilizationused.md

 # Commitment Utilization Used

-Commitment Utilization Used is a numeric value representing the unit amount of a purchased [*commitment-based discount*](#glossary:commitment-based-discount) applied or not applied to a resource during a billing period.
-The ratio of CommitmentUtilizationUsed over [*CommitmentUtilizationTotal*](#commitment-utilization-total) produces the utilization rate for a given commitment-based discount or aggregate of.
+Commitment Utilization Used is the numeric value representing the number of [Commitment Units](#glossary:commitment-unit) applied to a resource or service.

-CommitmentUtilizationTotal column MUST be present in the billing data when the provider supports *commitment-based discounts*.
+CommitmentUtilizationUsed MUST be present in the billing data when the provider supports *commitment-based discounts*.

+CommitmentUtilizationUsed MUST be less than or equal to its corresponding [*CommitmentUtilizationTotal*](#commitment-utilization-total) value.

 A positive CommitmentUtilizationUsed value MUST be applied to a [*row*](#glossary:row) when:

 * ChargeCategory is *Usage*
-* ChargeSubCategory is *UsedCommitment* or *UnusedCommitment*.
+* ChargeSubCategory is *UsedCommitment*.
 * ResourceId is not null.
 * CommitmentDiscountId is not null.
 * CommitmentUtilizationTotal is not null.
 * CommitmentUtilizationUnit is not null.

-When the corresponding CommitmentUtilizationUnit is *Spend*, the CommitmentUtilizationTotal value describes a monetary amount matching the associated [BillingCurrency](#billing-currency).
+The unit for the CommitmentUtilizationUsed is described by the CommitmentUtilizationUnit column.
+For example, when the commitment utilization unit is *Spend*, CommitmentUtilizationUsed must be provided in the currency denoted by the [BillingCurrency](#glossary:billing-currency) column.

-When the ChargeSubCategory is *UsedCommitment*, a CommitmentUtilizationUsed value MUST be contain the remaining unit value for a specific [*commitment-based discount*](#glossary:commitment-based-discount) *after* factoring in the commitment discount for a given row.
+When the ChargeSubCategory is *UsedCommitment*, a CommitmentUtilizationUsed value MUST contain the remaining unit value for a specific [*commitment-based discount*](#glossary:commitment-based-discount) *after* factoring in the commitment discount for a given row.

-When the ChargeSubCategory is *UnusedCommitment*, a CommitmentUtilizationUsed value MUST be contain an unchanged unit value for a specific [*commitment-based discount*](#glossary:commitment-based-discount).
+When the ChargeSubCategory is *UnusedCommitment*, a CommitmentUtilizationUsed value MUST contain an unchanged unit value for a specific [*commitment-based discount*](#glossary:commitment-based-discount).

-Otherwise, CommitmentUtilizationUsed MUST be null.
+In all other cases, CommitmentUtilizationUsed MUST be null.

+The ratio of CommitmentUtilizationUsed over CommitmentUtilizedTotal produces the utilization rate for a given commitment-based discount or aggregate of.

 ## Column ID